-Uranium was determined by fission track analysis.
-225 ml of water was acidified with 3 ml concentrated HNO3.
-After a two week waiting period to ensure total dissolution of any precipitated uranium, a 5 microlitre aliquot of the sample was removed, placed on a polycarbonate tape and dried.
-The tape was irradiated in a nuclear reactor at McMaster University for 1 hour at a flux of 1013 neutrons/sq cm/sec.
+Uranium in waters was determined by fission track analysis.
+The 225 ml of sample remaining following analysis for fluoride and pH was acidified with 3 ml concentrated HNO3.
+After a two week waiting period to ensure total dissolution of any precipitated uranium, a 5 microlitre aliquot of the sample was removed, placed on a polycarbonate tape, and dried.
+The tape was irradiated in a nuclear reactor at McMaster University for one hour at a flux of 1013 neutrons/cm2/second.
 The irradiated tape was etched with 25% NaOH solution and the fission tracks were counted with an optical counter fitted to a microscope.
 The number of tracks was proportional to the uranium concentration.
-Each tape contained its own calibration standards, blanks and sample duplicates.
+Each tape contained its own calibration standards, blanks, and sample duplicates.